stevendelro/frontend-masters-intermediate-react/README.md

 I'm leaving this course with the feeling like I really absorbed all that was taught—which is way better than watching the entire course as if it were some kind of informative movie.

-Anyway on to the next project!
+Anyway, on to the next project!

+Thanks!